 1, Begin by boiling your noodles as suggested on the package.
 Once your noodles are done, strain, rinse with cold water to stop the cooking and set aside. *If you’re pork needs cooking, heat your coconut oil in a saute pan or wok.
 Once warm, add your pork.
 When the pork is finished, remove from the heat and place onto a heat resistant dish or bowl.

 2, Prepare your vegetables.

-3. Prepare your marinade – in a small bowl combine the chopped garlic, ginger, chili garlic sauce, soy sauce, sriracha, peanut butter, rice wine vinegar and the juice from 1/2 a lime and whisk together.
+3. Prepare your peanut sauce – in a small bowl combine the chopped garlic, ginger, chili garlic sauce, soy sauce, sriracha, peanut butter, rice wine vinegar and the juice from 1/2 a lime and whisk together.
 Set the marinade aside.

 4. Warm your coconut oil in a saute pan or wok.
 Add your prepared vegetables, the root ends from your bok choy, the whites from the green onions and the cooked pork to the heated oil.
 On high-ish heat, warm your vegetables and the pork, stirring from time to time for ~7 minutes.
 You just want a light saute on your vegetables.

-5. Add your marinade, noodles and the leaves from your bok choy to the vegetables and pork and cook together for 5-7 minutes. *If you cooked your pork from fresh and set aside, add at this point.
+5. Add your peanut sauce, noodles and the leaves from your bok choy to the vegetables and pork and cook together for 5-7 minutes. *If you cooked your pork from fresh and set aside, add at this point.

 6. Taste a vegetable and season with salt and pepper, as needed.
 If you’d like additional heat, add more chili garlic sauce or sriracha.
 More acid, lime or rice wine vinegar.

 7. Plate your noodles in a bowl and garnish with cilantro and the tops of the green onions.
-Serve with a lime wedge for extra acid and enjoy!
+Serve with a lime wedge for extra acid, enjoy and cheers 🥂!